 At the 2013 International Drug Policy Reform Conference, we had twenty-three community meetings!
 From student organizations to drug users unions, and Latin American delegates to African American harm reductionists, we had people of all ages and beliefs congregate over the course of three days.

 Can your organization benefit from a community meeting at the next International Drug Policy Reform Conference?
-Complete and submit the form here for an opportunity to organize a community meeting at the 2013 Reform Conference in Denver!
+Please keep checking this page as we will soon post the form you will need to complete for an opportunity to organize a community meeting at the 2015 Reform Conference in the Washington, DC metro area!

 A community meeting is:

 - A gathering for you to organize your group’s members, goals, and projects